So, are you lucky enough to have 3 weeks in Australia exploring the ins and outs of what this country has to offer?

 Alternatively, you can look if it is more convenient / cheaper to fly out of other cities in the country that have direct flights from Alice Springs – Melbourne, Adelaide, Darwin, Brisbane, etc.

-If you have made it all the way to the end of this Australia Itinerary 3 Weeks of exploring the country, I hope you have a better sense of how to put together this once in a lifetime type of trip.
+If you have made it all the way to the end of this 3 Week Australia Itinerary, I hope you have a better sense of how to put together this once in a lifetime type of trip.

 Have fun out there and safe travels!